ThomasSojan/K8s/scheduling.md

 ### Node Selector

-One of the simplest method to limit a pod to run on particular node using node labels.
+One of the simplest method to limit a pod to run on particular node based node labels.

 For that first we need to label the nodes